-The Peak District Challenge is an individual or team, walking or running event.
-It takes place on the night of Friday 20 September and the day of Saturday 21 September 2019, starting in Hathersage at postcode S32 1DU.
+The Peak District Challenge takes place overnight from the evening of Friday 13 September and the day of Saturday 14 September 2024, starting in Hathersage at postcode S32 1DU.

 We publish more advice on “What level of navigation or map-reading ability do I need?” in our FAQs.